matthewGrinde/stunning-doodle/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-The output will be the aile the book is in, how many are left, and the name of the book that is on file.
+The output will be the aisle the book is in, how many are left, and the name of the book that is on file.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.